alexriiska/Project-1-Housing-Prices-and-Time-Traveled-to-Work/README.md

 The relationship between HPI % change and work location relative to residence location change % is not statistically significant for the US average.

-Implication: on average, HPI has not affected where people work relative to their residence location
+Implication: on average, HPI has not affected where people work relative to their residence location.

-Further research into individual states and other variables to make a strong conclusion is necessary
+Further research into individual states and other variables to make a strong conclusion is necessary.